 6. Compare and contrast the British, French and German Empires at the beginning of the 20th century.

 7. Explain how militarism shaped and affected politics, economics and society in Germany to 1914.
-How democratic and representative was German government during this period?
+How democratic and representative was the German government during this period?

 8. How did imperialism and imperial rivalry contribute to European tensions between 1871 and 1914?